 Mark Ruffalo: A Homeland Security Threat?

-NEW YORK, N.Y. -- According to the folks at the Office of Homeland Security in Pennsylvania, actor Mark Ruffalo is a threat to national security.
+According to the folks at the Office of Homeland Security in Pennsylvania, actor Mark Ruffalo is a threat to national security.

 The “Shutter Island” and “The Kids Are All Right” star was recently placed on a terror-advisory watch list by the department after organizing some screenings for the documentary “Gasland,” which takes an in-depth look at natural gas drilling, the actor recently told GQ magazine.